area3001/ira_mpy/README.md

 - 'set_pixel 1#ff0000,20#00ff00' = this sets pixel 1 to Red and pixel 20 to Green

 ### Commands
+- Command Name = CN
+- Command Specific Data = CSD

 #### set_pixel
 This is to identify a pixel and set its RGB value.

+- CN: 'set_pixel'
+- CSD: '<pixel ID>#<Hex RGB value>' example: 23#0000FF sets pixel 23 to Blue.

 #### clear_pixels
 This sets all pixels to black.

+- CN: 'clear_pixels'
+- CSD: None

 #### white_pixels (TODO)
 This sets all pixels to white.
+This is implemented for panic mode.

+- CN: 'white_pixels'
+- CSD: None

 #### config_change (TODO)
 This identifies a parameter and changes its value.